OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/delete-instance.md

 Where [<options>] is any of:

-      --instance=VALUE       Name of the instance to use
+      --instance=VALUE       Name of the instance to delete

 Or one of the common options: